 Here is a good article about finding influencers that are a great fit for your goals: How To Find Instagram Influencers (With Free and Paid Tools)

 Backlinks are essential in ranking high in Google searches.
 Google sees every backlink as an endorsement for your blog.
 The more backlinks you have, the more you will show up in searches.

-A backlink happens when one website references another website (links to that website: to a specific blog post or any other page).
+A backlink appears when one website references another website (links to that website: a specific blog post or any other page).
 When you start putting out great content on your blog, you also start getting backlinks.
 This is another SEO benefit of blogging.